-Questions regarding this RFP should be directed by e-mail to Ashley Hefner, AICP, Advance Planning Manager, at ashley.hefner@culvercity.org.
-To the extent feasible, both questions received in advance and those posed at the conference will be answered at the conference.
-Following the conference, all firms registered for the RFP will receive responses to questions (those discussed at the conference and submitted otherwise) and any addenda that may be released, via e-mail.
-See schedule below for dates and times.
+Questions regarding this RFP should be directed by e-mail to Ashley Hefner, AICP Advance Planning Manager, at ashley.hefner@culvercity.org by Thursday, February 15, 2018 by 3 p.m.
+All firms registered for the RFP will receive responses to all questions and any addenda that may be released, via e-mail, by Thursday, February 22, 2018 by 3 p.m.